scouten/ericscouten.dev/content/2023/iiw/index.md

 * 1D: If DID is so great, why don't I have one yet?
 * 1I: Linked Claims: Binding credentials together with cryptographic hashlinks.
 Giving structure to Verifiable Credential sets

+## Session 2M: Answers to "The Four Horsement of SSI"

+_Timothy Ruff_

+Timothy starts by replaying [_The Four Horsement of SSI_ from Identiverse 2023](https://pages.scmagazine.com/rs/188-UNZ-660/images/Identiverse%202023%20-%20The%20Four%20Horsemen%20of%20the%20SSI%20Apocalypse%20-%205.31.pdf) by Jeremy Grant.

+The key points of Grant's presentation:

+1. Key management sucks
+2. What are the validated attributes?
+3. Privacy is oversold
+4. Why do I need a coin?
+5. (bonus) Choice!

+Let's not build identity for the 1%.

+### Timothy's Refutation of Point 1: Key management sucks

+Question: How many of you use a password manager?
+(Most hands went up.)

+Password management _onboarding_ is awful.
+Once you're there, there's no going back!

+Hmmm ... managing passwords is much like managing keys.
+Once you turn it over to trusted software, password vs key is not that different.
+You can manage thousands of keys this way.

+### Timothy's Refutation of Point 2: Where are the validated attributes?

+Ummm ... there **are** authoritative sources participating in SSI space. _(Looks around room ...)_

+### Timothy's Refutation of Point 3: Privacy is oversold

+Timothy sort of agrees with this but shifts the thinking here.

+Once you've shared information, it's shared.
+There's no unsharing.

+There are lots of unintentional and non-consensual data leaks (face-recognizing cameras, using credit cards for purchases, etc.).

+Huh.
+Interesting take: Stop trying to _conceal_ data.
+Stop worrying about PII.
+Corraling data back is a lost cause.
+It's too easy to re-identify data sets that have supposedly been anonymized by correlated with other data.

+Legal mechanism for preventing info sharing of this sort is a non-disclosure agreement.
+Those are very heavyweight.

+What if ...
+NDAs were streamlined, digital, and digitally signed _before_ data was disclosed?

+Now we're enforcing limited data sharing by legal terms, not technical.
+Something like this is built into KERI stack via ACDCs.

+Timothy: "Privacy is dead.
+Long live confidentiality."

+### Timothy's Refutation of Point 4: Why do I need a coin?

+You don't.

+### Timothy's Refutation of Point 5: (bonus) Choice!

+This is actually valid.
+Defaults win.

+### Competing Sessions

+* 2L: DIDComm 101 & Q/A

 ## More Sessions to Follow ...

 _(I'll continue to add notes as I attend more sessions)_